-Though undoubtedly a controversial figure, Edward Snowden brought metadata out of the tech team dialogue and into the public conversation back in 2013, albeit in a terrifying manner.
-Since then, even the non-technical content creators (*cough* print-focused *cough*) are beginning to understand that metadata is a powerful element.
+Though undoubtedly a controversial figure, Edward Snowden brought metadata out of tech team only dialogue and into the public domain in 2013, albeit in a terrifying manner.
+Since then, even non-technical print-only content creators are beginning to understand that metadata is a powerful element.
 It’s informative, digestible, searchable, and most importantly, predictive.

 What is Metadata?

-What is metadata if not, simply put, data describing, well... data.
-Michele Linn, of the Content Marketing Institute, perhaps gives my favorite description of metadata:
+Metadata is, simply put, data describing data.
+Michele Linn, of the Content Marketing Institute, perhaps gives the best summative description:

 “Metadata helps content creators provide better connections so they can reveal related content to their audience, and it makes those connections much more precise.”

-This is one of the first definitions I’ve found that describes metadata for content developers as a benefit rather than an obstacle to overcome.
+Essentially, the use of metadata for content developers is a benefit rather than an obstacle to overcome.
 The education community should treat it as such, too.
 Metadata has the power to connect students and instructors with assessments and content that are tagged to their grade, subject, topic, level of competency, sets of skills, and even state standards.